-As the drought conditions continue to deteriorate, the shortage of water could materially affect the function or effectiveness of water-dependent firefighting equipment.
+As the drought conditions continue to deteriorate, the water shortage could materially affect the function or effectiveness of water-dependent firefighting equipment.
 Importantly, including sprinkler systems.
-The water crisis, therefore, requires yourselves to take additional precautions. i.e. To minimise the risk of loss or damage to property.
+The water crisis, therefore, requires you to take additional precautions. i.e. To minimise the risk of loss or damage to property.
 A general policy condition in most insurance contracts.
 During these prevailing conditions, failure to take reasonable measures to safeguard property and lives could prejudice you in recovering from a loss event.
 And may also be in contravention of the regulations on safety in the workplace.

 All businesses should take the following fire-related precautions:

 - Premises need to have the correct number of fire extinguishers.
 Also, the right amount of fire hose reels and other requirements as required by local authorities.

 - All fire-related equipment must be serviced and in good working order.
 Should the system be defective, at the time of the loss, the claim may fail.
 Records must show services and proof of the last service and test of the system (on-premises and elsewhere).